-Subsidiary's name Country of incorporation ership entage Principal activities 31 Dec.
-2018 31 Dec.
-2017 Gulf Cable and Multi Industries Company - JSC Jordan 94.5% 94.5% Manufacture and supply of electrical cables and related products and holding investments.
-Hawraa Regional General Trading & Contracting Co.
-WLL ("Hawra") Kuwait 97.3% 97.3% General Trading and Contracting
+Ownership Percentage Ownership Percentage Ownership Pe Percentage Subsidiary's name Country of incorporation 31 Dec.
+2019 31 Dec.
+2018 Principal activities Gulf Cable and Multi Industries Company - JSC Jordan 94.5% 94.5% Manufacture and supply of electrical cables and related products and holding investments.
+Hawraa Regional General Trading & Contracting Co WLL ("Hawra") Kuwait 97.3% 97.3% General Trading and Contracting Sofer Real Estate Co SPC (see 6.3) Kuwait 100% - Sale and purchase of land and properties

-The Group's subsidiary "Hawra" has not commenced its activities as of the date of these consolidated financial statements.
+6.1 The Group's subsidiary "Hawra" has not commenced its activities as of the date of these consolidated financial statements.

-Non-controlling interests of the above subsidiaries are not individually material to the Group.
+6.2 Non-controlling interests of the above subsidiaries with a balance of KD451,522 (2018: KD469,336) are not individually material to the Group.